lucyparsons/lucyparsonslabs.com/securedrop/journalism/index.md

 ------------------------

 Lucy Parsons Labs is collaborating with journalists on Black Rose.
-If you would like them to handle your documents directly, you should encrypt documents first to their GPG keys first before uploading to Black Rose.
+If you would like them to handle your documents directly, encrypt documents to their GPG keys first before uploading to Black Rose.

 ### Paul Gottinger
 ![Paul](/images/journalists/Gottinger.jpeg)